arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 You can use `OTA_Usage_Portenta.ino.PORTENTA_H7_M7` as a sketch name for facilitated identification of the file.
 After this, you will have the `.ota` file of the sketch that you will use with the OTA process.

 ### Installing Python 3 on Ubuntu and the necessary modules
 If you recently installed Ubuntu maybe you can't run the **bin2ota.py** script.
 This may be because you need to install [Python 3](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu).
-To do it execute the next command on Ubuntu´s terminal:
+To do it execute the next command on **Ubuntu´s terminal**:

 ```cpp
 sudo apt install python-is-python3